nbbj-digital/stroll/README.md

 The working model to compute the "Nature Score" of a given point in the urban environment is composed of the following:

 1. Green Score - What percentage of an image's dominant color palette is green in color.
-2. Park Score - How many public parks/green spaces are near the given point, as computed by Yelp.
+2. Park Score - How many public parks/green spaces are near the given point, as computed by Google Maps.

 Next steps for development are to add the following criteria to the "Nature Score" computation: